ioccc-src/winner/bugs.md

 ### Information: [1992/westley/README.md](1992/westley/README.md)

-Cody improved the usability of this program by making it so that as long as the terminal columns is >= 80 it will display properly.
+Cody improved the usability of this program by making it so that as long as the terminal columns is >= 80 it will display properly, rather than having to wrap at 80 columns.
 However due to the nature of the program if the terminal is < 80 in column width it will not display right.
 To see the number of columns in your terminal try:

 ```sh
 echo $COLUMNS